scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 Make all of this work visible in leadership plans; not just delivery work

 # Product leadership

+Digital is . . .
+Tends to only focus on technology
+Product interested in the others
+Product is a business function, not a technology function Digital transformation is change of all the above

 You are the product manager for a management team.
 Product is a busines function, not a technology function.
 Meliss Perri tweet.
 - 'do you mind that you're just managing people?'
 What are you doing now?
 Product managers don't do anything, we think and we talk.
 The job is always about people.
 - 'don't you need to stay 'hands-on'?
 Otherwise you'll lose your skils'.
 You are hands-on.
 You're simply the product manager for your management team.
 You do everything you did in a propudct team, just adapted for a management team